What Redirects Are SEO-Friendly?

 If you have a simple website with only a handful of pages, implementing SEO-friendly redirects can probably be done by an Internet-savvy employee or in-house IT professional.
 On the other hand, if you have a large, complex site with a few hundred pages, tackling redirects can be an extremely time-consuming process.

-If you’re considering creating new site, or restructuring your old site, you might want to consider hiring an outside agency to ensure that all of your redirects go smoothly.
+If you’re considering creating a new site, or restructuring your old site, you might want to consider hiring an outside agency to ensure that all of your redirects go smoothly.
 If that’s the case, don’t hesitate to contact us!
-Our talented team of Internet marketers is more than happy to assist you in preserving all of the traffic and link value you’ve already earned.
+Our talented team of Internet marketers is more than happy to assist you in preserving all the traffic and link value you’ve already earned.

-Above all else, if you have redirects and you’re losing page rank with the top search engines, it’s a wise decision to go over those redirects with a fine-toothed comb.
+Above all else, if you have redirects, and you’re losing page rank with the top search engines, it’s a wise decision to go over those redirects with a fine-toothed comb.
 Ensuring that they are SEO-friendly can be a heavy time investment, but it will pay off in the form of higher rankings and traffic.